clewisdavis/The-Joy-of-React/course-notes.md

 - `Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?`

 - Why does this happen?
-- 🤔 Hint: Try converint the JSX to `React.createElement` function calls.
+- 🤔 Hint: Try converting the JSX to `React.createElement` function calls.

 - Why can't React simply return multiple elements?